 ✔ Prioritise phonics and the transition into early reading in key stage 1, and encourage older children to read widely and deeply

 ✔ Feed language, writing and maths skills throughout all subjects

 ✖ Don't focus too heavily on English and maths at KS2, to the detriment of the wider curriculum

 ✖ Don't spend a disproportionate amount of time on SATs preparation, such as mock tests and booster classes

 ✔ Invest time in making KS3 a strong foundation for KS4, to avoid interventions and catching up in year 11.
 Make sure that schemes of work provide a solid foundation for the demands at GCSE

-✔ If you have shortened KS3, make sure you have sound justification for doing so.
+✔ If you've shortened KS3, make sure you have sound justification for doing so.
 Are pupils getting long enough to develop depth and breadth of learning before being narrowed into GCSE subjects?
 Take a look at some pros and cons of a condensed KS3

 ✔ Make sure that pupils aren't unnecessarily restricted from taking whatever subjects they like and that there's a wide range of options available, particularly for disadvantaged groups and pupils with low attainment

 ✔ Dedicate substantial timetable slots beyond the 'core' subjects

 ✔ Think about how you can structure the timetable to allow for a wider range of subjects and extra-curricular opportunities.
 For example, Manchester Communication Academy have a simple, block timetabling system that makes sure their pupils experience a variety of subjects, without negatively impacting on school finances or pupil outcomes